 The Headless Doll Tutorial

-Today we'll be going through a pretty creepy tutorial in honor of Halloween being right around the corner.
+Today, we'll be going through a pretty creepy tutorial in honor of Halloween being right around the corner.
 In this tutorial, we'll be creating our very own headless doll!
 Since this tutorial is more advanced, I will be moving a bit faster.
-If you're a beginner, you might want to warm up with some of our easy to intermediate tutorials before diving into this one.
+If you're a beginner, you might want to warm up with some of our easy-to-intermediate tutorials before diving into this one.

 Happy Editing!